cdoremus/fresh-webcomponents/README.md

 deno task dev
 ```

-The `dev` task runs a build that uses esbuild to convert the TypeScript files to
-JavaScript and bundles them into a `wc.esm.js` file in the `static/wc` folder
-and then starts the Fresh server.
+The `dev` task runs a build that uses `esbuild` to convert the TypeScript files to JavaScript and bundles all files in `components/wc` into a `wc.esm.js` file in the `static/wc` folder and then starts the Fresh server.

+When you update files in `components/wc`, you need to stop the server and run ```deno task dev``` again to rebuild the web component files.